shotgunsoftware/tk-multi-pythonconsole/README.md

 of these DCCs or in a DCC that does not support panels, the console will simply be shown as a regular Toolkit dialog.

-Here are screenshots of the console in Maya and Nuke:
+Here are some screenshots of the console running in various Shotgun engines:

 ### Maya